-Bringing your own inflatable balls and rafts to the town pool or to a friends’ house is a great way to keep the little ones occupied for hours, right?
-But figuring out how to delate pool toys can be the biggest drag of what's otherwise one of the funnest — and easiest — parts of summer.
-After all, pool toys are cheap to buy, and they provide endless hours of entertainment for the grandkids (or let's face it, for the adults too!).
-There's just something about those bright colors that makes us want to do a cannonball splash into the nearest body of water, stat!
+Bringing your own inflatable balls and rafts to the town pool or a friend's house is a great way to keep the little ones occupied for hours.
+However, figuring out how to deflate pool toys can be the biggest drag of what's otherwise one of the most enjoyable parts of summer.
+After all, pool toys are cheap to buy and easy to use, and they provide endless hours of entertainment for the kids and grandkids (and let's face it, for the adults, too!).
+There's just something about those bright colors that makes us want to take a dive into the nearest body of water.

-But with the fun summer setup comes the cleanup, too — and having to deflate pool toys at the end of a long hot day is time consuming.
-To speed up the task, we found a clever solution anyone can do.
+But with the fun summer setup comes the cleanup — and having to deflate pool toys at the end of a long, hot day is time-consuming and downright irritating.
+So in order to speed up the task, we found a clever solution anyone can copy.
 The best part?
-You need only one essential item, and you probably already have it on-hand right at home.
+You need only one essential item, and you probably already have it on hand right at home.

 Step 1.
 Pack a binder clip in your beach bag.
-You know, those big claw-type clips that are probably holding together a batch of bills in your messy paperwork drawer?
-Grab one and throw it in your beach bag, right next to the towels and sunscreen.
+Yes, we're talking about those big claw-like clips that are probably clasping a batch of bills in your messy paperwork drawer right now.
+Grab one of them and throw it in your beach bag, right next to the towels and sunscreen.
 Much like duct tape, it's a versatile household item that's good for more than just its main purpose.

 Step 2.
-Use the clip to apply pressure to the valve.
-This is so air can escape more easily.
+When you're ready to deflate the pool toy, use the binder clip to apply pressure to the valve.
+This method allows air to escape more easily.

 Step 3.
-Now you’ll have both hands free to press the air out of inflatables.
-With two free hands, you’ll be done in a jiffy!
+Now, you’ll have both hands free to press the air out of the inflatables.
+You’ll be done in a jiffy!